-The Gazette is a daily, student-funded, student-run newspaper published by University Students’ Council of the University of Western Ontario (“USC”) at The University of Western Ontario.
-The paper is published one day per week (Tuesdays) during the academic year, and an additional four times during the non-academic year.
+The Gazette is a daily, student-funded, student-run newspaper published by the University Students’ Council (USC) of the University of Western Ontario at The University of Western Ontario.
+The paper is published online daily.
 The Gazette’s core potential readership consists of approximately 32,000 students at Western.
 It serves the student readership by reporting the news, entertaining readers, and promoting debate on issues involving the Western community and the City of London.

 1.01 This Policy consists of principles of general application: the morals, scruples and rules by which all specific editorial content of the Gazette is judged.
 It is the framework upon which the editorial procedures are implemented in the day-to-day operation of the paper.

 1.02 The general principles comprising the “Editorial Policy” are:

 - to publish the Gazette four times per week during Western’s academic year, and four times during the non-academic year;

 - to continue the best traditions of the Gazette, including the publication of special editions, in the context of evolving journalistic standards where appropriate;

 - to maintain and protect the Gazette’s status as an independent publication in all respects, and particularly in respect of editorial content, without regard to the sources of its funding by the USC or advertisers, or otherwise by virtue of Western’s administration;

 - to ensure that the Gazette’s editorial content is researched, written, confirmed, edited and approved for publication in accordance with professional journalistic standards and best practices, and with the goal of continuous improvement in all aspects, but without prejudice to, or the diminishment of, The Gazette’s historic iconoclastic, humourous and lampooning style as a student newspaper;